Marginalia

 _jobs: dict[str, JobStatus] = {} # 1-hour TTL cleanup

-Job state lost on server restart — acceptable for ephemeral search pipelines.
-The alternative (database polling) adds latency for no practical benefit at single-server scale.
+If the server restarts, job state disappears.
+This is acceptable for ephemeral search pipelines.
+Database polling would add latency for no practical benefit at single-server scale.

-Edge generation, cluster labeling, quality scoring — all deterministic.
-No hallucination, no score drift between runs.
-LLMs are used only where judgment is required: synthesis, gap analysis, path ranking.
-Everything else is math.
+Edge generation, cluster labeling, and quality scoring are deterministic.
+LLMs are used for synthesis, gap analysis, and path ranking.

 marginalia · 2026